FIGBERT/sevivon/README.md

 own subdirectories to organize different in-game skins.
 The `scripts` directory, as the name would imply, contains the project's Godotscript files.

+The `ios` directory contains the exported Godot project for iOS.
+For the time being, the export is still configured for debugging, but once a stable release is reached the `ios` folder will become optimized and update with each release.

 ## Contributing